denten-books/plain-text/40-surface.md

 new Oxford Collected Works, containing *The Advancement*, was not out at the time of my writing this book (2015).

-[^ln2-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct brain-to-brain or brain-to-machine interfaces.

-[^ln2-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].
+[^ln2-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems."
+See @denning_third_1971.

-[^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy" (para.
-8).
+[^ln2-busa]: See for example @hockey_history_2004: "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

-[^ln2-magnet]: See for example @stefanita_magnetism:_2012, 1-69 and
+[^ln2-magnet]: See @stefanita_magnetism:_2012, 1-69 and @ohmori_memory_2015.
-@ohmori_memory_2015.

-[^ln2-loom]: These dates, as is usually the case with periodization, are somewhat arbitrary.
-I suggest 1725 as an inaugural date when the French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms [@koetsier_prehistory_2001, 593-595; @randell_history_2003].
-The inaugural honors could also go to the brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.
+[^ln2-loom]: Programmable media more generally has multiple origins, worthy of its own extended history.
+The French textile worker Basile Bouchon used "drill paper" to automate industrial drawlooms.
+The invention of the loom could also be attributed to Brothers Banū Mūsā, ninth-century automata inventors from Baghdad; to Jacques De Vaucanson, who delighted the public with his lifelike mechanisms in the mid eighteenth century; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.
+See @koetsier_prehistory_2001, 593-595;
+@riskin_defecating_2003; @randell_history_2003.

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.
 See